 Ian Taylor, Ph.D.

-Dr. Taylor is the Vice President, Biology at Arvinas.
+Dr. Taylor is the Chief Scientific Officer at Arvinas.
 He came to the Company after nearly 10 years at Pfizer Oncology, most recently as an Early Development Team Leader.
 In this role, Dr. Taylor was responsible for leading a cross-functional drug development team that conducted Phase 1 and Phase 2 clinical trials for multiple assets in several cancer indications.
 His initial role at Pfizer Oncology was as Senior Director of Translational Oncology.
 In this role, he was responsible for directing translational science activities, which included designing and executing translational research plans and leading companion diagnostic partnerships for programs in both preclinical and clinical (Phase 1 -3) stages.

 Prior to Pfizer, Dr. Taylor worked at Bayer Healthcare, Pharmaceuticals, holding positions of increasing responsibility including Vice President of Cancer Biology.
 In this position, he led the department responsible for all biology aspects of small molecule drug discovery of cancer therapeutics in the mechanistic areas of signal transduction, cell cycle regulation, angiogenesis and apoptosis.
 During his tenure, the Cancer Biology group delivered numerous molecules to the Development organization.
 He also started and led the Biomarker group, which contributed to the development of sorafenib.